ayeshashaaik/qr-code-card/README.md

 ## The challenge

-A simple and responsive QR Code component built using HTML and CSS.
-This project is part of the Frontend Mentor challenge and helps improve front-end skills by practicing layout and styling techniques.
+This is a simple and responsive QR Code component built using HTML and CSS as part of the Frontend Mentor challenge.
+The goal was to replicate the design as accurately as possible while maintaining clean and structured code.

-The challenge was to build a QR code component and match the design as closely as possible.
-I successfully completed it with clean and responsive HTML and CSS.
-This project allowed me to practice and enhance my front-end skills while ensuring pixel-perfect design implementation.
+Through this project, I practiced essential front-end skills, focusing on layout, responsiveness, and pixel-perfect design implementation.
+It was a great opportunity to enhance my CSS styling techniques and improve my ability to build well-structured components